Naomi Reice Buchwald: Career

 Naomi Reice, as she was then known, practiced law in New York City from 1968 until 1973, when she became an Assistant United States Attorney in the Southern District of New York, rising to the position of Chief of the Civil Division.
 She held this position until she was named a United States magistrate judge in the same district in 1980.
-She served as Chief United States Magistrate Judge from 1994 until 1999.
+She served as chief United States magistrate judge from 1994 until 1999.

+Federal judicial service

 On February 12, 1999, Buchwald was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of New York vacated by Miriam G. Cedarbaum.
 Buchwald was confirmed by the Senate on September 13, 1999, and received her commission on September 22, 1999.
 She assumed senior status (a form of semi-retirement) on March 21, 2012.